A guide to Lovecraft Country’s many pop culture tropes and references

 The series’ first episode is especially overt in this regard.
 The entire opening sequence is a midcentury American geek’s dream, full of aliens and heroes and a stirring voiceover (that is, itself, a reference).
 This technique of using radio and musical voiceovers to narrate and underscore the action is one the show uses throughout its first season — and it’s just one more element that makes Lovecraft Country so fascinating.

-Below, we break down each of the main references and callouts of episode one, “Sundown.”
+Below, we break down each of the main references and callouts of the series, episode by episode.

 Jackie Robinson